A hidden ACA waiver and fluctuations in costs could make it more affordable

 So, if you have an inception or renewal date of Jan.
 1, you aren’t required to contribute to employees’ premiums.
 If your inception or renewal date is during any other time period, you’ll be subject to the participation and contribution requirements.

 This scenario could also be a “group of one.”
 Note, some states have a “group of two” minimum, and a spouse scenario may or may not satisfy that requirement.

 States also continue to change rules and regulations for small business health insurance.
 So be sure to work with your broker to keep up with any new legislation that might make offering coverage more feasible for you.

 In many states, group insurance may be less expensive per person, have lower financial exposures, and have access to larger Preferred Provider Organization (PPO) networks.

 Even if group insurance doesn’t work out for your business this year, revisit for next year.
 Regulations and insurance premiums may shift, and it’s always a good idea to have the latest information.

-Working with a broker is a great way to stay on top of things, as they can follow the regulations and fluctuations so you don’t have to.
-If you need to find a broker, contact us at [email protected], and we will connect you with one that offers Ease for free.
+Working with a broker is a great way to stay on top of things, as they can follow the regulations and fluctuation so you don’t have to.
+Employers interested in Ease should contact their insurance broker.

 Ease can help